Gina Raimondo: Personal life and recognition

 On December 1, 2001, Raimondo married Andrew Kind Moffit, in Providence.
-The couple have two children, Cecilia and Thompson Raimondo Moffit.
+The couple have two children.
 The family resides on the east side of Providence.
-Raimondo is a practicing Roman Catholic and was one of the first girls to graduate from the La Salle Academy, a Catholic school in Providence.
+Raimondo is a practicing Catholic and was one of the first girls to graduate from the La Salle Academy, a Catholic school in Providence.

-Raimondo is a member of the Council on Foreign Relations and an Aspen Institute Rodel fellow.
-She was awarded an honorary degree from Bryant University, in 2012; and has received awards from the northern Rhode Island chamber of commerce and the YWCA of northern Rhode Island.
-Raimondo was elected alumni fellow at Yale, in 2014.
+Raimondo is a member of the Council on Foreign Relations (CFR) and an Aspen Institute Rodel fellow.
+She was awarded an honorary degree from Bryant University in 2012 and has received awards from the northern Rhode Island chamber of commerce and the YWCA of northern Rhode Island.
+Raimondo was elected alumni fellow of Yale in 2014.

+On January 27, 2025, CFR announced that Raimondo will join the Council as a DC-based distinguished fellow, co-chairing its Task Force on economic security.

 Community service

 Raimondo serves as vice chair of the board of directors of Crossroads Rhode Island, the state's largest homeless services organization.
 Until 2011, she was an administrator of Women and Infants Hospital and chair of its Quality Committee.
 She has served on the boards of La Salle Academy and Family Service of Rhode Island.